ecosur-sistemas-complejos/MultiGame/README.txt

   All other dependencies are managed by means of Maven.

-MAVEN CONFIGURATION

-  This prototype requires the following environmental changes be made, before being built and deployed.

-  The environmental property "GLASSFISH_HOME" must be set by the builder to point to the top-level directory of glassfish-v2.1.

-  For example, in BASH, you would do the following:

-  export GLASSFISH_HOME=/home/myuser/glassfish

 **** IMPORTANT ****

  Before deployment, the local Glassfish Derby database must be up and running: